 - CEO remuneration: 60% of total variable remuneration shall be subject to a deferral period of 6 years (with pro-rata vesting from year 4).

 - Senior managers and employees falling within a Special Role: 40% of total variable remuneration shall be subject to deferral period of 5 years (with pro-rata vesting from year 4).

 - ‘Highly paid material risk taker’: 40% of total variable remuneration shall be subject to deferral period of 4 years (with pro-rata vesting from year 2).

 - Clawback: Variable remuneration must also be subject to mandatory clawback for a period of at least 2 years from vesting (or, where a person is under investigation, variable remuneration must not vest until the investigation is closed).

 These deferral periods are intended to provide more 'skin-in-the-game' through better alignment to the time horizon of risk and performance outcomes.
 Much of the conversation so far has been around the length of the deferral period, with differing views on what is appropriate and how this may be impacted across different roles within the organisation and across different industries.

 Malus and deferral arrangements set under BEAR will likely require revision (subject to any changes stemming from the consultation process).
 Accountability statements and maps may require updating if responsibilities change as a result of implementing the new prudential standard.

 Some aspects of the prudential standard also go further or modify the requirements currently imposed on ADIs under BEAR (deferral requirements and criteria for malus are two specific areas identified by APRA), where alignment of these would be the preferable approach.

-Noting the interest that this topic has generated and the significant amount of feedback that was provided to APRA during the consultation period, we can expect to see further communications and considerations by APRA before the final version of CPS 511 is decided.
+Noting the interest that this topic has generated and the significant amount of feedback that was provided to APRA during the initial consultation period, we can expect to see further communications and considerations by APRA before the final version of CPS 511 is decided.